syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/how-to/extend-and-customize-controls.md

 documentation: ug
 ---

-# Extend and Customize Syncfusion Controls
+# Extend and Customize Syncfusion<sup style="font-size:70%">&reg;</sup> Controls

 The ASP.NET Core provides the support to extend a component or customize it within another component for a strong composite model.

-## Extend Syncfusion ASP.NET Core Control
+## Extend Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Control

-The Syncfusion ASP.NET Core Controls can extend and customize the logic by creating a new [tag helper component](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/th-components?view=aspnetcore-6.0).
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Controls can extend and customize the logic by creating a new [tag helper component](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/th-components?view=aspnetcore-6.0).

 1.Right-click on the `~/Pages` folder in the Visual Studio and select `Add -> New Item -> Class` to create a new tag helper component (SyncButton.cs).

-2.Inherit any Syncfusion ASP.NET Core control and use [HtmlTargetElement](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/th-components?view=aspnetcore-6.0#create-a-component) to create tag helper component.
-Render your component based on your logic with Syncfusion ASP.NET Core API.
+2.Inherit any Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core control and use [HtmlTargetElement](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/th-components?view=aspnetcore-6.0#create-a-component) to create tag helper component.
+Render your component based on your logic with Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core API.

 {% tabs %}
 {% highlight c# tabtitle="~/SyncButton.cs" %}